Universality and the circular law for sparse random matrices

 \subsection{Further directions}

 There are a number of natural further directions to consider with respect to the sparse universality principle Theorem~\ref{MainThm}.
-One natural question is whether the condition that the real and complex parts are independent can be removed.
-The condition is not necessary in the non-sparse case and seems to be an artifact of the proof; more discussion is provided in Remark~\ref{R:ReImIndep}.
-Another natural question is whether Theorem~\ref{MainThm} can be generalized to prove almost sure convergence in addition to proving convergence in probability.
-A result of Dozier and Silverstein \cite{DSilverstein2007} is one of the ingredients used in \cite{TVuK2008} to prove almost sure convergence; however, there does not seem to be a sparse analog of \cite{DSilverstein2007}.
-Proving a sparse analog of \cite{DSilverstein2007} would be a substantial step towards proving a universality principle with almost sure convergence (see Remark~\ref{R:DSSparse}), though there may be other avenues as well.
-Finally, a general question of interest would be to study the rates of convergence for the universality principle.
-Convergence seems reasonably fast in the non-sparse case; however, empirical evidence indicates that convergence is slower in the sparse case and may in fact depend on the underlying type of random variables---see Figure~\ref{F:Rate} for an example.
-A bound on convergence rates in the non-sparse case where the $(2+\delta)$th moment is bounded is given in \cite[Section~14]{TVu2008}.
+One natural question is whether Theorem~\ref{MainThm} can be generalized to prove almost sure convergence in addition to proving convergence in probability.
+A result\vadjust{\goodbreak} of Dozier and Silverstein \cite {DSilverstein2007} is one of the ingredients used in~\cite{TVuK2008} to prove almost sure convergence; however, there does not seem to be a~sparse analog of \cite{DSilverstein2007}.
+Proving a sparse analog of~\cite{DSilverstein2007} would be a~substantial step toward proving a universality principle with almost sure convergence (see Remark~\ref{RDSSparse}), though there may be other avenues as well.
+Finally, a~general question of interest would be to study the rates of convergence for the universality principle.
+Convergence seems reasonably fast in the nonsparse case; however, empirical evidence indicates that convergence is slower in the sparse case and may in fact depend on the underlying type of random variables; see Figure~\ref{FRate} for an

+example.
+A bound on convergence rates in the nonsparse case where the $(2+\delta)$th moment is bounded is given in~\cite{TVu2008}, Section~14.